mattzab/download-sermon-index/README.md

 Download the Bash Script, make it executable, and run it in terminal.

 ## Mac Users:
 Be sure to use the OSX version of the script.
 Make it executable, and run it with terminal.
+It will ask for your password since it has to install homebrew, gnu-sed, and wget to run the script.

 ## Windows Users:
 Use Cygwin and install wget, then navigate through the terminal to the script, and run from there.